dyaraev/spark-jms-connector/docs/index.md

 - The number of connections used by the sink component depends on the number of partitions.
 - Connections in the sink component are created for each batch and not reused.
 - The connector uses a fail-fast strategy, so no proper retry logic for failed writes is implemented.
 - Messages are written to the write-ahead log using Java serialization, which may be non-optimal, especially for large messages.
+Changing the JVM or Spark version can make the write-ahead log unreadable.

+## Requirements

+- Java 17
+- Scala 2.12.x / 2.13.x (Spark 3.5.x) and 2.13.x (Spark 4.0.1)
+- Apache Spark 3.5.x / 4.0.x
+- Jakarta JMS API 3.1.0

+The code has been tested on Java 17, but it may also work with other Java versions depending on the Apache Spark version you use.
+For Spark 3.5.x, the library can be built against Scala 2.12 or 2.13 in contrast to versions for Spark 4.0.x which can only be built against Scala 2.13.

 ## License